 Corporation tax in South Africa is imposed at a rate of 28% of taxable income.
-Dividends tax is imposed on the shareholder at a rate of 15%.
+Dividends tax is imposed on the shareholder at a rate of 15%, but it may be reduced to 5% in terms of a Double Tax Agreement (if applicable), or to 0% in respect of dividends paid by an oil and gas company out of amounts attributable to its oil and gas income.